 - Eye trauma—damage from blunt or penetrating injuries to the eye

-- Fluid getting into the sub-retinal space through a retinal break, or due to local infection or inflammation
+- Fluid getting behind the retina through a retinal break, or due to local infection or inflammation

 Copyright © Nucleus Medical Media, Inc.

 Detached retina is more common in premature babies and older adults.
 Other factors that may increase your chance of a detached retina include:

 - Family members with retinal detachment

 - Scar tissue in the eye, especially if it contracts